aspose-total/Aspose.Total-Products/total/en/cpp/conversion/cgm-to-sxc/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render CGM to SXC in C++ Applications" h2="Convert CGM to SXC in native C++ applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert CGM to SXC?</h2>

+The CGM (Computer Graphics Metafile) format is a vector graphics format used for storing and exchanging graphics data.
+It is widely used in the engineering and technical drawing fields.
+SXC (StarOffice Calc) is a spreadsheet format used by the StarOffice and OpenOffice applications.
+Converting CGM to SXC allows users to view and edit the data in a spreadsheet format.

-Converting CGM to SXC in C++ via [Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries is a simple two step process.
-In the first step, you can export CGM to XLSX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/), After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert XLSX to SXC.
+<h2>How Aspose.Total Helps for CGM to SXC Conversion?</h2>

+Aspose.Total for C++ is a comprehensive suite of file format automation libraries that enables developers to easily convert CGM to SXC in C++.
+The process is simple and involves two steps.
+In the first step, you can export CGM to XLSX by using Aspose.PDF for C++.
+After that, by using Aspose.Cells for C++ Spreadsheet Programming API, you can convert XLSX to SXC.
+This process is fast and efficient, and it allows developers to quickly and easily convert CGM to SXC in C++.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}